hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 likely to need to perform an IXFR in the near future.
 The client may use the frequency of recent IXFRs to calculate an average update rate and then use EDNS0 Keepalive to request an appropriate timeout from the server (if the server supports EDNS0 Keepalive).
+If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).

 An IXoT client MAY pipeline IXFR requests for different zones on a single TLS connection.
-AN XIoT server MAY respond to those requests out of order.
+AN IXoT server MAY respond to those requests out of order.

 ### Performance

-In workloads where there are frequent IXFRs, is the persistent connection mode that TCP-Mode would enable (as well as the retries) a benefit?
+In workloads where there are frequent IXFRs, a persistent connection mode would provide a latency benefit over the observed use of short-lived TCP connections for IXFRs.
+It would also reduce the load on the server of managing many short lived TCP connections.

+Once a TLS handshake is established it takes something of the order of 100-200 messages to amortize the handshake cost.

 If an IXFR response sent over UDP is lost the client must wait for a timeout to trigger and then re-try the IXFR...

-Once a TLS handshake is established it takes something of the order of 100-200 messages to amortize the handshake cost.

 ### Fallback to AXFR